matt-newman/ubiquitous-funicular/README.md

 When I click on an investor,
 I want to see a breakdown of their commitments.
 When I click on an Asset Class
-I want to see relecant commitments.
+I want to see relevant commitments.
 ```

 Sample data is provided in `data.csv`.